Lillian Sarafinchan: Exhibitions

-Solo exhibitions followed including at Adam and Yves Gallery, two at the Dunkleman Gallery, Stong College (York University), of which she became a teaching fellow, one in Edmonton, near her home town of Vegreville (1974, and a special thrill for her) and two solo exhibitions at Toronto’s prestigious Roberts Gallery.
+Solo exhibitions followed including at Adam and Yves Gallery, two at the Dunkleman Gallery, (Stong College, York University), of which she became a teaching fellow, one in Edmonton, near her home town of Vegreville (1974, and a special thrill for her) and two solo exhibitions at Toronto’s prestigious Roberts Gallery.
 Sarafinchan also loved to teach and, under the auspices of the Art Gallery of Ontario and the Ontario Arts Council, was sought after to give workshops by schools, art associations and galleries in Ontario as well as in Quebec and Alberta.
 Sarafinchan married and subsequently raised two sons on her own.
 She continued painting until she developed an allergic reaction to the media and had to put it all aside.
-She had by then entered the film business... first in continuity and eventually as an production designer (picking up a Genie along the way, for "Dancing in the Dark").
+She had by then entered the film business... first in continuity and eventually as a production designer (picking up a Genie along the way, for "Dancing in the Dark").
 Eventually she became a sought after location manager and scout.
-Her works are owned and appreciated in Canada, the US, England, Australia and the Ukraine, in both private and corporate collections.
+Her works are owned and appreciated in Canada, the US, England, Australia and Ukraine, in both private and corporate collections.